 Dead Person Impersonation: Gia Allen in the Sweet Valley University series, who assumed the identity of a popular sorority girl at her old university in order to continue stalking a guy who had taken out a restraining order against her.

 Downer Ending: A Night To Remember (the prequel to the Evil Twin Novel): the big prom that Elizabeth, to the point of going all Captain Ahabian, planned goes horribly horribly wrong when a rival school crashes the prom and a full-scale riot breaks out with Todd leading the charge.
 Furthermore, the violence of the riot causes Lila (mentally unstable from being nearly raped) has a nervous breakdown and attacks a guidance counselor, who she thinks is trying to rape her and basically has to be placed in a mental institution that very night.
-And Jessica, who spikes Elizabeth's drink with liquor in hopes of getting her sister to stop acting like a control freak, drives home with Jessica's boyfriend (the only one who was actually good to her) and kills him dead.
+And Elizabeth, after Jessica had spiked her drink, drives home with Jessica's boyfriend (the only one who was actually good to her) and kills him dead.

 The Sweet Life Elizabeth successfully clears Bruce's name after he is framed for sexually assaulting a woman, only for him to dump Elizabeth (who risked everything to clear his name, to the point of becoming estranged from everyone around her) for Annie Whitman, his LAWYER!
 At the freaking press conference being held in his honor after Elizabeth cleared his name!
 Also, Jessica and Todd reaffirm their relationship (much to the horror of those who were hoping they would break up) and Lila, who has been faking a pregnancy to keep her husband from leaving her, is exposed BUT is forgiven, as it turns out that the sex Lila had with her husband right before she started the pregnancy scam, DID lead to her becoming pregnant.
 So she escapes punishment by way of her husband forgiving the big lie after it came true, by pure luck!

 The Original Series: An earthquake hits Sweet Valley on the twins' 17th birthday.
-It destroys most of the town and the following characters die: Olivia Davidson, Ronnie Edwards, and Roger Patman.
+It destroys most of the town and the following characters die: Olivia Davidson, and Ronnie Edwards.
 Devon abandons Elizabeth, Todd wants nothing to do with Elizabeth and leaves Sweet Valley for a while, Jessica tries (and fails) to save a little girl and falls into a deep depression.

 Drugs Are Bad: When Bruce breaks Regina's heart, she befriends a guy who takes her to a drug party.
 She dies as a direct result.